-68. Asset Number Allocation
+64. Asset Number Allocation

-The developer shall submit the street lighting design plans to Council's Executive Manager Infrastructure (or equivalent) to obtain Asset Number for the assets, including but not limited to footings, poles and luminaires with capability of smarts.
+The developer shall submit street lighting design plans to Council's Executive Manager Infrastructure (or equivalent) to obtain Asset Numbers for Street Lighting Poles.
 Asset numbers to be provided by Council will need to be marked on the assets being installed.

-69. Commissioning of Private Lighting Network
+65. Commissioning of Private Lighting Network